 Our technology uses advanced algorithms to correct image distortion, extract relevant data, route images to their desired location and process transactions.
-As of December 31, 2015, we have been granted 23 patents and have an additional 19 patent applications pending.

 On June 17, 2015, Mitek completed the acquisition (the "Acquisition") of IDchecker NL B.V., a company incorporated under the laws of the Netherlands ("IDC NL"), and ID Checker, Inc., a California corporation and wholly owned subsidiary of IDC NL ("IDC Inc." and together with IDC NL, "IDchecker"), pursuant to a Share Purchase Agreement (the "Share Purchase Agreement") dated May 26, 2015, by and among the Company, IDC NL, ID Checker Holding B.V. ("Parent"), Stichting Administratiekantoor OPID (together with Parent, the "Sellers"), and the other individuals specified therein.
 Upon completion of the Acquisition, IDC NL and IDC Inc. became wholly owned subsidiaries of the Company.
 IDchecker is a global provider of cloud based identity document verification.
-The Acquisition expands Mitek's mobile ID verification capabilities through IDchecker's ability to read several different types of passports, international driver's licenses and identity cards from almost every nation.
+The Acquisition expands Mitek's mobile ID verification capabilities through IDchecker's ability to read several different types of passports, international driver's licenses and identity cards from around the world.
 The Acquisition also adds an international customer base in the payments, financial services and information services verticals.